 Collateral is something of value used to secure your debt obligation and ensure payment, such as cash or real estate.
-You will need documentation for your collateral, such as a deed to a home or vacant land, certificates of deposit, 401K, stock options or a passbook for a savings account.
+You will need documentation for your collateral, such as a deed to a home or vacant land, certificates of deposit, 401K, stock options, jewelry, or a passbook for a savings account.

 If I use collateral for a bail bond, when can I expect to have my collateral returned?